Get the reportMore

 A relational database consists of tables with rows and columns.
 In a relational database, each row of a table is known as a tuple or a record.
 Each column of the table represents a specific attribute or field.
 The four CRUD functions can be called by users to perform different types of operations on selected data within the database.
 This could be accomplished using code or through a graphical user interface.
-Let's review each of the four components in-depth to fully appreciate their collective importance of facilitating database interactions.
+Let's review each of the four components in-depth to fully appreciate their collective importance in facilitating database interactions.

 The create function allows users to create a new record in the database.
 In the SQL relational database application, the Create function is called INSERT.
 In Oracle HCM Cloud, it is called create.
 Remember that a record is a row and that columns are termed attributes.
 A user can create a new row and populate it with data that corresponds to each attribute, but only an administrator might be able to add new attributes to the table itself.

 The read function is similar to a search function.
 It allows users to search and retrieve specific records in the table and read their values.
 Users may be able to find desired records using keywords, or by filtering the data based on customized criteria.
-For example, a database of cars might enable users to type in "1996 Toyota Corolla", or it might provide options to filter search results by make, model and year.
+For example, a database of cars might enable users to type in "1996 Toyota Corolla," or it might provide options to filter search results by make, model and year.

 The update function is used to modify existing records that exist in the database.
 To fully change a record, users may have to modify information in multiple fields.
-For example, a restaurant that stores recipes for menu items in a database might have a table whose attributes are "dish", "cooking time", "cost" and "price".
+For example, a restaurant that stores recipes for menu items in a database might have a table whose attributes are "dish," "cooking time," "cost" and "price."
 One day, the chef decides to replace an ingredient in the dish with something different.
 As a result, the existing record in the database must be changed and all of the attribute values changed to reflect the characteristics of the new dish.
-In both SQL and Oracle HCM cloud, the update function is simply called "Update".
+In both SQL and Oracle HCM cloud, the update function is simply called "Update."

 The delete function allows users to remove records from a database that is no longer needed.
 Both SQL and Oracle HCM Cloud have a delete function that allows users to delete one or more records from the database.
 Some relational database applications may permit users to perform either a hard delete or a soft delete.
 A hard delete permanently removes records from the database, while a soft delete might simply update the status of a row to indicate that it has been deleted while leaving the data present and intact.

 CRUD operations are widely used in many applications that are supported by underlying relational databases.
-These four basic functions are incredibly versatile in how they can support a variety of important functions across different business models and industry verticals.
+These four basic CRUD functions are incredibly versatile in how they can support a variety of important functions across different business models and industry verticals.
 Let's look at an example of how CRUD is implemented.

 An enterprise organization maintains a human resources department that helps manage to staff and keep track of existing employees.
 The HR department manages a relational database application with various tables that track different types of employee information: